KempnerInstitute/kempner-hpc-handbook/kempner_hpc_handbook/development_and_runtime_envs/README.md

 # Dev and Runtime Environments

-[Guides users through setting up development environments, managing software modules, and using containers for consistent runtime environments.]
+This section serves as a comprehensive guide, detailing the procedures for configuring development environments, administering software modules, and implementing containerization to maintain uniform runtime settings.